wp-plugins/country-code-failed-login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Log and block IP addresses after a single failed login attempt if they are from different country to you.
+Log and block IP addresses after a single failed login attempt if they are from a different country to you.

 == Description ==